 Virtualization brought with it some other amazing technologies, one of which was thin provisioning for storage.
 Thin provisioning offers significant value by allowing an administrator to create a server with a large supply of storage, while actually allocating only what is currently needed.

 Thin provisioning is a good option when used in a development environment or other scenario where only test data would reside on the virtual server.
-But it may not be not a good choice for production environments because of the high potential for downtime and data loss.
+But there are some thin provisioning disadvantages for production environments because of the high potential for downtime and data loss.

 Thin provisioning causes trouble when more storage is provisioned than is available in the underlying hardware.
 For instance, when you thin provision, you can store a 4 TB virtual disk on a 400 GB physical volume.
 As long as you use less than 400 GB of space inside the virtual volume, the setup works well.
 But what happens when you use 401 GB?

 Over-subscription is what happens when you subscribe more storage than is available.
 This will cause I/O errors on your server, which can lead to irreparable damage to your virtual server and/or application.
 The damage is exacerbated in a production environment because it can result in partial or total data loss.

 Two Ways To Remedy Over-Subscription